barc/backbone.giraffe/src/docs/templateStrategies.md

 };
 ```

-To use the `JST`, set the template strategy to a function which uses the view's `template` as the name of `JST` function to call.
+To use the `JST`, override the template strategy by setting a function which uses the view's `template` as the name of `JST` function to call.

 ```js